devskit/essential-email-template/readme.md

 # Essential Email Template

+A simple html template for your email.
+Quick start your project with a our prebuilt template.
 This template is designed to work on all major email platforms.

 ![Essential Email Template - Developers' Kit](https://raw.github.com/devskit/essential-email-template/master/preview.jpg)